pokt-network/gateway-server/docs/api-endpoints.md

 `x-api-key` is an api key set by the gateway operator to transmit internal private data

 _TODO_IMPROVE: Move this to Swagger in the future if our API endpoints become more complex._
+_TODO_IMPROVE: Add an OpenAPI spec if the admin endpoints are kept and/or expanded on.._

 - [API Endpoints](#api-endpoints)
 - [Examples](#examples)